harness/developer-hub/docs/internal-developer-portal/layout-and-appearance/catalog.md

 ![](./static/create-new-layout.png)

-And voila!
+And voilà!
 Your new Layout is created which will specifically render for entities with `kind: Component` and `spec.type: library`.

 ## How to create a new Entity type